THE LETHAL GROUP THINK OF MASS AND SOCIAL MEDIA

 But none of those most basic, fundamental errors in research interpretation mattered, none were considered, none came to light in the rapid assertions of assent, knowing approval and satisfaction of diverse authorities, experts and popularizers of the health-related information Americans rely on for help with life-threatening conditions.

 On Twitter –

 The NEJM study and its pathologically incompetent and malfeasant interpretation and marketing to a vulnerable population trapped in life-threatening substance use epidemics is a single example, the tip of an iceberg, a symptom of massive underlying institutional and individual diminished capacity for critical thought, competence, integrity and ethical behavior, a predictor of opioid and substance use epidemics, of public harm.

 It’s a pathology that creates and runs through allowable, constructed public discourse, the matrix that informs consumers of their options, a matrix managed by and serving forces with the cultural capital to fabricate it.

 American Media love to “fact check” the statements of politicians and political candidates, individuals a jaded public rarely view as trustworthy or authentic in any case.
 That fact checking appearing to constitute, more than anything, a ritual and exercise meant to create a sheen of competence and aggressive investigative journalism in the absence of that role and in a postfactual cultural/media matrix in which repetition creates meaning and elects a pathological liar as a president.

-The craven abdication of competent medical fact checking allowed a lethal opioid crisis to unfold with media along for the ride, now allows continuation of overtly unsupported lethal medical misinformation driving public health epidemics in substance use, depression, suicide, obesity.
+The craven abdication of competent medical fact checking that allowed a lethal opioid crisis to unfold with media along for the ride, now allows continuation of overtly unsupported lethal medical misinformation driving public health epidemics in substance use, depression, suicide, obesity.